captionpoint/captionpoint-plays/THE-ROOMMATE.md

 Well done!
 ---
 ## SHARON:
-I don't think I ever really did that os a teenager.
+I don't think I ever really did that as a teenager.
-Like, forty years lote, I mode out in a car.
+Like, forty years late, I made out in a car.

 (Beat.)
 And he put his
 hand
 on my
 (Breasts.)
 you know

 ---
 ## ROBYN:
 Oh-kay, I don't think we need to